Renault Farma

-The Renault Farma is a compact automobile produced by Renault and was available in various versions, including passenger and van types.
+The Renault Farma is a compact automobile produced by Athens-based MAVA-Renault and was available in various versions, including passenger and van types.
 It was equipped with a 4-cylinder, 845 cc engine producing 34 hp (25 kW) and could achieve a top speed of approximately 110 km/h (68 mph).

 Overview

 A total of 4,500 units were produced, including the "pure jeep-type" Σ model introduced in 1983, along with some minor facelifts.
 The car received modest publicity in the European press.
 By 1985, changes in Greek law affected the market for such vehicles, rendering production unprofitable.
 Michael and his team then developed a new model, the Farma Change, which was more advanced and particularly attractive.
 However, by that time, MAVA had abandoned the project, and only one prototype of the Farma Change was built.